wongzit/pyKinetics/README.md

 A Python program for kinetics analyses, designed for transient absorption measurements of laser flash photolysis.

 ## Update history
+### v0.6.β
+Added setting panel, users can select plot style, color system, and line width for their plots.
+Also included initial guess setting for line fitting.

 ### v0.5.β
 First *beta* release of py.**Kinetics**.
 Third order exponential fitting is supported.
 Improved user interface.